 Mobile Homes of the Past is a little info-graphic I put together that highlights some styles of each era and lists quotes about the homes.
 I love to read about the history of mobile homes and I have much respect for the people that fought for the homes, such as Elmer Frey, president of Marshfield Homes and the man behind the first Ten-Wide mobile home.
 At that time, you couldn’t have a 10 foot wide home on the highway, but he fought to get them legal.
 The extra 2 feet made all the difference in the world, too!
 It allowed just enough room for a hallway so you didn’t have to walk through one room to get to the other.
 That was the beginning of the homes as we know them today.

-Some of my favorite quotes is shared on this info-graphic.
-Believe it or not, there were just as many proponents for mobile home as there were opponents.
+Some of my favorite quotes are shared on this infographic.
+Believe it or not, there were just as many proponents of the mobile home as there were opponents.
 Many people could see the advantages of the homes on wheels and would advocate on their behalf.

 I hope you enjoy Mobile Homes of the Past!

 Thanks for reading Mobile Home Living.